3 Physician Assistant Cover Letter Examples for 2023

 Share stories of how you expedited patient recovery and improved efficiency for other medical staff members.
 If you have additional credentials or certificates that helped you get the job done, like a CPR cert, add them, too.

-Just make sure you include metrics that bolster your achievements and give the reader a sense of scale for the positive differences you’ve made.
-What’s a clear percentage to accentuate those patient recovery rates?
-Can you mention how many work hours you cleared away with your efficiency and responsiveness?
+Make sure you include metrics that bolster your achievements and give the reader a sense of scale for the positive differences you’ve made, such as a percentage to accentuate those patient recovery rates.
+Can you mention how many work hours you saved with your efficiency and responsiveness?

 Example of a nice, memorable body paragraph